ailhanli/flight-search-api/README.md

 ### Used Technologies

-In this project following techonologies used:
+In this project following technologies used:

 ```
 - Java 8